tarantool/tarantool/changelogs/unreleased/gh-7089-applier-vclock-race.md

 ## bugfix/replication

-* Fixed a case when replication was broken on master side with `ER_INVALID_MSGPACK` (gh-7089).
+* Fixed a bug when replication was broken on the master side with `ER_INVALID_MSGPACK` (gh-7089).